thisismattmiller/itatti-solr-config/README.md

-# itatti-solr-config
+# florentine-drawings-solr-config
-Solr 5.5 config files for Itatti Berenson portal
+Solr 5.5 config files for the Villa I Tatti Florentine Drawings Project

-This is the config files that Solr 5 can use.
+These are the config file that Solr 5 can use.

 Install solr